freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/19-foundational-c-sharp-with-microsoft/create-methods-in-c-sharp-console-applications/create-c-sharp-methods-with-parameters.md

 # --description--

-This challenge will be partially completed on the Microsoft Learn platform.
-Follow these instructions to complete the challenge:
+Este desafío se completará parcialmente en la plataforma de aprendizaje de Microsoft.
+Sigue estas instrucciones para completar el desafío:

 1. Go to <a href="https://learn.microsoft.com/training/modules/create-c-sharp-methods-parameters/" target="_blank" rel="noreferrer">https://learn.microsoft.com/training/modules/create-c-sharp-methods-parameters/</a> and complete all the tasks for the "Create C# Methods with Parameters" module.
 This is **required** to earn the "Create Methods in C# Console Applications" trophy on Microsoft Learn, and qualify for the certification exam.
-1. When you are finished, come back and correctly answer the question below.
+1. Cuando haya terminado, vuelva y responda correctamente a la siguiente pregunta.

 # --tarea--

 Complete the <a href="https://learn.microsoft.com/training/modules/create-c-sharp-methods-parameters/" target="_blank" rel="noreferrer">Create C# Methods with Parameters</a> module on Microsoft Learn.
-Then, answer the question below.
+Luego, responda a la siguiente pregunta.

-# --questions--
+# --preguntas--

 ## --text--